 The standard itself is open to continuous improvement.
-This is the 7th substantive version of the standard since it was first introduced in November 2011.
+This is the 7th substantive version since it was first introduced in November 2010.
 It has been improved each time to take account of latest best practice, available scientific knowledge, changes in legislation and comments from stakeholders.
 Otherwise, the standard is substantively reviewed at a minimum of every five years.
+The next substantive revision is due in 2028, and there may be minor improvements in between.

-In addition, the standard is designed to require those certified to a lower level to demonstrate improvement in their practices between successive assessments.
+In addition, the standard is designed to require those certified to demonstrate improvements in their practices between successive assessments.